Gkcloud5/Better-future/Learning/Network/02-Internet/04-Internet.md

 	* Some alternative protocol we have, like for streaming video often we use [[UDP in network|UDP]] instead of TCP.

-### 4. What Physical infrastructure makes the internet
+### 4. What Physical infrastructure makes the internet work?